 All garment manufacturers that produce for Maier Sports have been fully informed of Maier Sports' membership of the Fair Wear Foundation and what this membership means for them as our partners.
-We make sure that our production operations are aware of the obligations they are committing to, not only in relation to quality, price and delivery dates, but in particular in terms of social standards, health and safety provisions, ban on child labour, employment contracts, wages, etc. We ensure that the principles of the FWF's Code of Labour Practices are clearly visible and displayed in the relevant national language for consultation by all employees.
+We make sure that our production operations are aware of the obligations they are committing to, not only in relation to quality, price and delivery dates, but also in terms of social standards, health and safety provisions, ban on child labour, employment contracts, wages, etc. We ensure that the principles of the FWF's Code of Labour Practices are clearly visible and displayed in the relevant national language for consultation by all employees.

 The Maier Sports employee who visits local operations to verify their compliance with standards is also a contact person who can provide active assistance in the event of any problems or attend to improvements in the production process.
+In so doing, we increase mutual trust.
+The basis for this is that both sides are very open about any problems that arise.